Careers360 Logo

 Eg: A={x:1<x,x is a natural number}

-Finite set: Sets that contain a fixed or finite number of elements are called finite sets.
+Finite set: A set that is empty or consists of a finite number of elements is called a finite set.

 Equal sets: Sets where two sets have exactly the same elements.